Milwaukee Symphony Orchestra Restores and Expands towards a Solid Future

 The MSO is redeveloping the former Warner Grand Theater, built in 1930 but closed since 1995.
 Like many old theaters, the interior is palatial in its design.
 But unlike many others of its era, the Grand was maintained by its owner, the Marcus Corp., keeping it from falling into disrepair.

-While the theater is largely being restored to comply with National Register of Historic Places guidelines and related tax credits, the overall project will create a markedly different presence at the corner of Wisconsin Avenue and Second Street.
+While the theater is mostly being restored to comply with National Register of Historic Places guidelines and related tax credits, the overall project will create a markedly different presence at the corner of Wisconsin Avenue and Second Street.

 While the theater building is being meticulously restored and expanded, additional space will come from an adjacent, unoccupied 12-story office tower.
 Five floors of that building are being converted into private rooms for orchestra patrons, warm-up space for musicians, a sheet music library, and administrative offices.